Land Terrain Guide

 - There is now a "Tropical" terrain to distinguish more temperate grassland with pine forests from tropical grasslands with rainforest.

-- Features have been grouped into tags such as "Vegetated" (Woods, Rainforest, Sage Brush) and "Wet" (Marsh, Swamp, Oasis, Watering Hole) which will be used for gameplay bonuses, with the variation between terrain just being flavor.
+- Features have been grouped into tags such as "Vegetated" (Woods, Rainforest, Sage Brush) and "Wet" (Marsh, Swamp, Oasis, Watering Hole) which will be used for modifiers.
+The biome-specific differences are limited to base yields.

 - Hills are now called "Rough" terrain because the map uses elevation on a larger scale than just single tiles.